 His recent experience includes: (a) representing three oil and gas companies in a London-seated LCIA arbitration against a regional government in the Middle East and securing for the clients awards worth approximately US$2 billion and dismissal of counterclaims worth several billion dollars, which facilitated a favourable settlement; (b) representing infrastructure funds in multi-million dollar ICSID arbitrations against Spain under the Energy Charter Treaty arising from measures adversely affecting renewables; and (c) representing Russian and Cypriot investors in an UNCITRAL treaty arbitration against India in relation to investments in the telecommunications sector.

 Manish studied law and humanities at National Academy of Legal Studies and Research (NALSAR) University of Law in India (including a semester at University of New South Wales in Australia), and holds a post-graduate diploma in international arbitration (with distinction) from Queen Mary University of London.

-Manish has previously served as a member of the IBA Subcommittee on Investment Treaty Arbitration (2014-2016), and taught tutorials in International and Comparative Arbitration at Queen Mary University’s School of International Arbitration.
-He is currently a visiting lecturer in International Investment Law at King’s College School of Law (Master of Laws program).
+He previously served as a member of the IBA Subcommittee on Investment Treaty Arbitration (2014-2016), and is presently serving on the Steering Committee of the Young Group for the Mumbai Centre for International Arbitration.
+He has also taught International and Comparative Arbitration at Queen Mary University’s School of International Arbitration, and International Investment Law at King’s College School of Law (Master of Laws program).